Crash-Catch/CrashCatchLib-Android/README.md

 Then in the dependencies section add the library as below:
 ```
 dependencies {
-        implementation 'com.github.BoardiesITSolutions:CritiMonLib-Android:TAG'
+        implementation 'com.github.CrashCatch:CrashCatchLib-Android:TAG'
     }
 ```

-Where TAG is the latest tagged release version number at https://github.com/BoardiesITSolutions/CritiMonLib-Android/releases.
+Where TAG is the latest tagged release version number at https://github.com/Crash-Catch/CrashCatchLib-Android/releases.

 You should then be able to start using the library.

 # Using the Library
-If your android project has multiple different activities, then every activity will need to initialise CritiMon.
-Therefore the easiest thing to do is to create a class of type activity and set up the CritiMon library in this class, and then in your main activity class(es) extend this new class.
+If your android project has multiple different activities, then every activity will need to initialise CrashCatch.
+Therefore the easiest thing to do is to create a class of type activity and set up the CrashCatch library in this class, and then in your main activity class(es) extend this new class.

 An example is below: